TheRaizer/ConwaysGameOfLife/index.md

             ///<summary>
-            /// Must make sure to replace all the current grid nodes with the output grid nodes
+            /// Must make sure to replace all the current grid cells with the output grid cells
             /// before checking the neighbours.
-The reason for doing this is so all nodes are being
+The reason for doing this is so all cells are being
-            /// affected only by nodes in the same generation.
+            /// affected only by cells in the same generation.
             ///</summary>

             for (int x = 0; x < maxX; x++)